 Important.
 Any Excel files you create as file will only contain the record that was current when the file was added to the resources.
 To display real-time data, you should choose one of the other options!

-Under “Specify” you select the desired spreadsheet via the drop-down menu.
-By default, the data in the respective spreadsheet is simply starting from the first cell in the upper left corner (Select All).
-If this is not the case, you can enter a range in the “Range” field in which Peakboard should search for the data (e.g. from cell B2 to H23, then B2:H23 would have to be entered here).
-“Column names in first row” means that the first row of the Excel file will be used for naming the columns.
-Otherwise, generic column headings are formed (Column0, Column1, etc.).
-“Switch Rows and Columns” allows you to transpose the Excel data with just one click.
-Max. rows” allows you to limit the number of rows loaded.
+To connect to OneDrive or Sharepoint, you must first log in using the authorization button.
+Then select the desired Excel file via the […] button (3).
+Using the reload interval (4) you can enter the time in seconds in which the data source should check whether new data is available.
+In order to select the desired worksheet you have to load the data initially.
+To do this, click on the corresponding load button (5).
+Now you can select the desired worksheet via the [Worksheet] drop-down (6).
+By default, the data in the respective worksheet is simply starting from the first cell in the upper left corner and [Select all] (7) is selected.
+If this is not the case for you, you can enter a [Range] (8) in which Peakboard should search for the data (e.g. from cell B2 to H23, then B2:H23 would be entered here).
+[Column names in first row] means that the first row of the Excel file is used for naming the columns.
+Otherwise generic column headings are formed (Column0, Column1, etc.).
+[Switch rows and columns] allows you to transpose the Excel data with just one click.